 - OCOK Intake must provide notification to the Permanency Specialist or vice versa (via electronic mail) of the need for a non-emergency placement change within 30 days of needing placement.
 The requesting party must provide: - a.
-The reason for the placement change. - Intake will provide worker needed for secondary assignment - 2.
+The reason for the placement change.

+Intake will provide worker needed for secondary assignment - 2.
 Assignment of non-emergency placement requests will be assigned by the OCOK Intake Supervisor or designee to Intake Specialists on a rotating basis.
 The Supervisor will be responsible for tracking assignments and ensuring caseload equalization. - 3.
 OCOK Intake Specialist assigned to each non-emergency placement change request will be responsible for each task, from referral to placement. - 4.
 OCOK will coordinate and facilitate the placement staffing as outlined in Pre-Placement Staffing.
 This includes recording notes from the meeting's discussion on the Pre-placement Staffing Form and ensuring all participants receive a copy.
-(See Pre-placement Staffing Protocol - Foster Care Redesign Region 3b Manual) - 5.
-OCOK Intake Specialist will enter all information regarding the child/youth into the CareMatch system which will generate the list of potential placements (See CareMatch user guide for instructions). - 6.
+(See Pre-placement Staffing Protocol Foster Care Redesign Region 3b Manual) - OCOK Intake Specialist will enter all information regarding the child/youth into the CareMatch system which will generate the list of potential placements (See CareMatch user guide for instructions). - 6.
 No less than 3 days prior to placement needing to occur, Intake will notify Permanency through a follow-up email of recommended placement and medical consenter.
 All placement recommendations take into consideration the best interest of each child including what is the least restrictive, most family-like setting; keeping siblings together; closest to home; and able to meet the child(ren)'s needs.
 Permanency will have 24 hours to respond or placement will be considered accepted. - 7.
-Prior to the placement change, Intake will ensure that the child/youth's caregiver completes the OCOK Child Discharge Form and provides copies to the child's new Provider. - Intake will be responsible for completing the physical placement of the child and ensuring completion of all the placement forms, including the Medical Consenter, Education Decision Maker and Region 3b Placement Documentation Form. - 9.
+Prior to the placement change, Intake will ensure that the child/youth's caregiver completes the OCOK Child Discharge Form and provides copies to the child's new Provider. - 8.
+OCOK Intake Specialist will inform the Provider of the requirement that the assigned school district must receive written notice for each instance where a child age three or older is placed in a residential facility within the school district.
+The notice must be sent no later than the third calendar day after the date the child is placed in the facility.
+The Provider must ensure the child is enrolled in school within 3 days of placement and verification of school enrollment must be sent to OCOK/CPS within 5 days of school enrollment.

+- 9. Intake will be responsible for completing the physical placement of the child and ensuring completion of all the placement forms, including the Medical Consenter, Education Decision Maker and Region 3b Placement Documentation Form. - 10.
 Within 12 hours of placement, OCOK Intake Specialist will complete documentation of Placement in IMPACT.
-This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary.

-10. OCOK Intake Specialist is also responsible for ensuring client information is entered into Care Match.
-If placement takes place during normal business hours it will be entered that business day.
+This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary. - 11.
+OCOK Intake Specialist is also responsible for ensuring client information is entered into Care Match.
+If placement takes place during normal business hours, it will be entered that business day.
 If placement occurs after hours the Intake Specialist is responsible for entering the data by 10:00 am the following day.

-5.06 Legacy Transfer Domain Referral and Placement, ACH Organizational Service Delivery Effective July 01, 2014 Revision Dates 12-4-15, 1-2018 Documents IMPACT User Guides Reference Foster Care Redesign Region 3b Operations Manual, OCOK Provider Manual, myEvolv & CareMatch, COA NET 2.04
+5.0 06 Legacy Transfer Domain Referral and Placement , ACH Organizational Se rvice Delivery Effective July 01, 2014 Revision Dates 12-4-2015, 1-2018 Documents IMPACT User Guides Reference Foster Care Redesign RemyEvolv & CareMatch, • inual, OCOK Provider Manual,